genglinliu/Hybrid-Convolution-Shortfuse/readme.md

 ## 4/29 update
-New covariates: bags_under_eyes, young, high_cheekbones
+New covariates: smiling, young, high_cheekbones
+We say that when all three covariates are positive (1) the network will learn to predict 'attractive'

+The implementation